-Want to know the best way to get your Louvre Museum tickets?
-Find out all about how much they cost, how to skip the line, who is eligible for discounts, special combos including other attractions and more!
+Do you want to know the best way to get your Louvre Museum tickets?
+Find out all about tickets price, how to skip the line, who is eligible for discounts, special combos including other attractions and more!

 How much do Louvre Museum tickets cost?

-People of certain ages and occupations are eligible for discounted or free entry to the Louvre.
+People of certain ages and occupations are eligible for free entry to the Louvre Museum.

 These people are:

-- Children and anyone under the age of 18
+- Children and youth under the age of 18

-- Residents between the ages of 18-25 who live in the EU
+- Residents between the ages of 18 and 25 who live in the EU

 What is included in the Louvre Museum ticket?
 What will you see?